YouChange/3D-TC2/README.md

 Download to the dataset folder: `./data/nuscenes/`.

 #### 3. Attack the dataset
-Attack LiDAR scenes in `./data/nuscenes/mini/sweeps/` and customize your own poisoned LiDAR dataset via any data injection attack method.
+Attack LiDAR scenes in `./data/nuscenes/mini/sweeps/` and customize your own poisoned LiDAR dataset via any data injection attack methods.

 In our paper, we performed **single-frame injection attack** and assume historical scenes are not poisoned.
 To do that, you can randomly pick some scenes from the **temporally attacked dataset** here: Link.
 Then replace corresponding benign LiDAR scenes in `./data/nuscenes/mini/sweeps/` .